 There are times that you may have a month when you do not have enough oestrogen level to result ovulation.
 If you do not ovulate, you might still experience menstrual period but your basal body temperature will not change as it does on a regular cycle, temperature is necessary for the success of fertilisation.

-Having a lowered oestrogen level may be caused by travelling, vigorous exercise, stress, illness or losing weight.
+Having a lowered oestrogen level may be caused by traveling, vigorous exercise, stress, illness or losing weight.

 Other medical reasons